-- Pensions are a defined benefit; workers know how much they'll get from the plan each month or each year for their lifetimes. - Workers do not contribute directly to their pensions, but economists almost universally agree that workers pay for pensions in reduced wages. - Employers bear all the risk.
-They have a pension fund in which they invest to cover their future costs, and the worker is not responsible for its success or failure. - 23% of workers had traditional pension coverage in 2003, largely public employees.
+- Pensions are a defined benefit: workers know how much they'll get from the plan each month or each year for their lifetimes. - Workers often do not contribute directly to their pensions, but economists almost universally agree that workers pay for pensions in reduced wages. - Employers bear the investment risk.
+They have a pension fund in which they invest to cover their future costs, and the worker is not responsible for its success or failure. - 21% of workers had traditional pension coverage in 2013, mainly public employees.